EdwardLu2018/BTMiniRHex/README.md

 # BTMiniRHex
-iOS application for controlling CMU Robomechanic's [MiniRHex](https://github.com/robomechanics/MiniRHex) using bluetooth
+iOS application for controlling CMU's Robomechanics lab's [MiniRHex](https://github.com/robomechanics/MiniRHex) using bluetooth.

-The MiniRHex uses the BT-410 bluetooth module from Robotis
+The MiniRHex uses the BT-410 bluetooth module from Robotis.